Apostolic administration: Temporary administration of vacant sees

 It is fairly typical that the pope can decide to name an administrator himself to a diocese or archdiocese that lacks an ordinary (bishop or archbishop).
 He then calls as apostolic administrator acting as temporary bishop or archbishop duties and responsibilities-wise, instead of waiting for the college of consultors to appoint a diocesan or archdiocesan administrator.
-Usually, the emeritus bishop or auxillary bishop is appointed in such a case.
+Usually, the emeritus bishop or auxiliary bishop is appointed in such a case.
 If the appointed apostolic administrator is a diocesan bishop or archbishop of a diocese or archdiocese, he governs two Catholic territories, which are his own and the vacant one, the latter being temporarily while a successor of a vacant diocese is not yet became a bishop or archbishop of a particular territory.
-Recently and exceptionally, the Archdiocese of Saint Andrews and Edinburgh had Philip Tartaglia under that procedure.
+In 2013 and exceptionally, the Archdiocese of Saint Andrews and Edinburgh had Philip Tartaglia under that procedure.

 For example, Luis Antonio Tagle, Archbishop of Manila ended his tenure as the archdiocese's archbishop when he became Prefect of the Congregation for the Evangelization of Peoples on 9 February 2020.
 Broderick Soncuaco Pabillo, Auxiliary Bishop of Manila, was then appointed as apostolic administrator until Cardinal Jose Advincula became Tagle's successor as archbishop on 24 June 2021.

 Ruperto Cruz Santos, the fourth Bishop of Balanga in Bataan and Socrates Buenaventura Villegas's successor from 1 April 2010 to 22 July 2023 and installed into office on 8 July 2010 (4,860 days), ended his tenure as the diocese's bishop when he became fifth Bishop of Antipolo, with jurisdiction over Marikina, in Metro Manila, and the province of Rizal upon his installation on 22 July 2023 to succeed Francisco Mendoza de Leon, who retired as bishop at the said date of July 2023.
-Florentino Galang Lavarias, Archbishop of San Fernando, Pampanga, was then appointed as apostolic administrator who served on that position until Santos' successor Rufino Sescon became fifth bishop on 1 March 2025.
-Honesto Flores Ongtioco, the second Bishop of Balanga, from 18 June 1998 to 28 August 2003, succeeded Celso Nogoy Guevarra and Bishop of Cubao in Quezon City from 28 August 2003 to 3 December 2024, served the same postion at Roman Catholic Diocese of Malolos, which covers the province of Bulacan and the city of Valenzuela from 11 May 2018 to 21 August 2019 because of the death of Jose Francisco Oliveros, who served as its fourth bishop from 5 August 2004 to 11 May 2018.
+Florentino Galang Lavarias, Archbishop of San Fernando, Pampanga since 27 October 2014, was then appointed as apostolic administrator who served on that position until Santos' successor Rufino Sescon became fifth bishop on 1 March 2025.
+Honesto Flores Ongtioco, the second Bishop of Balanga, from 18 June 1998 to 28 August 2003, succeeded Celso Nogoy Guevarra and Bishop of Cubao in Quezon City from 28 August 2003 to 3 December 2024, served the same position at Roman Catholic Diocese of Malolos, which covers the province of Bulacan and the city of Valenzuela from 16 May 2018 to 21 August 2019 because of the death of Jose Francisco Oliveros, who served as its fourth bishop from 5 August 2004 to 11 May 2018.

 Michael Yeung Ming-cheung, the Bishop of Hong Kong, died on 3 January 2019.
 Cardinal John Tong Hon, a bishop emeritus, was then appointed as apostolic administrator.